matteo14c/HaploCoV/docs/source/haplocov.rst

 Intermediate files and what to make of them
 ===========================================

-For every run of HaploCoV and a folder with 6 intermediate files will be created (see above).
+At every execution HaploCoV will create a temporary folder with 6 intermediate files (see above).
 Although, normally you are not supposed to use these files, a brief explanation concerning their meaning and content is reported in the following section.
 All these files are produced by different tools in the HaploCoV workflow.
 More detailed explanations can also be found in the corresponding (to each tool) section in the manual.

-Intermediate files produced by HaploCoV.pl (prefix of the name might change according to the input file, suffix are reported):
+Intermediate files produced by HaploCoV.pl (prefix of the name might change according to the input file names, suffix are reported):

 | 1. *areas_list.txt* : this file is produced by *computeAF.pl*.
-It reports the complete list of genomic variants of high frequency (above 1% for more than 30 days by default) that were identified by analysing the interval of time and geographic locales included in your "locales" file.
+It reports the complete list of genomic variants of high frequency (above 1% for more than 15 days by default) that were identified by analysing the interval of time and geographic locales included in your "locales" file.
 This file is produced only if the type of analysis (5th column of your *locales file*) is set to **custom**.
 |
 | 2. *\_results.txt* : the file with this suffix, is the result of *augmentClusers.pl*, and includes all the designations (already included in the nomenclature or novel) that were identified by that tool.
 Names of candidate novel lineages/variants are according to the conventions defined in `Novel designations <https://haplocov.readthedocs.io/en/latest/genomic.html#novel-designations>`_.
 |
-| 3. *\_assigned.txt* : this file is produced by *assign.pl*.
+| 3. *\_assigned.txt* : this file is produced by *p_assign.pl*.
 Following the identification of novel candidate lineages/variants, HaploCoV re-assigns all the genomes included in your analyses using the additional designation.
 Results are saved in this file.
 The file is in *HaploCoV format*, the lineage/designation assigned to each genome is updated.
 |
 | 4. *\_features.csv* : this file reports high level genomic features associated with each lineage/candidate lineage included in the \_results.txt file.
 Features are computed by *LinToFeats.pl*.
 |